shreeyuvan2020/StarChecker/README.md

 ## Usage:
 ### pip (Recommended)
-- Before installing via pip log in or create an account at ntfy.sh and subscribe to the topic "DevlogStars"
+- Before installing via pip log in or create an account at ntfy.sh and subscribe to the topic "Devlog_Stars"
 - `pip install StarChecker`
 - You might need to use `pip3 install StarChecker` on some systems
+- Finally, type in `starchecker` in the terminal!
+- Then when someone stars your project you should see which devlog is starred in which project in that topic in ntfy.sh